farzad-bz/Multimodal-BCR-Prediction/README.md

 #  Multimodal BCR Prediction
-Predict biochemical recurrence (BCR) in prostate cancer by fusing clinical covariates with pre-operative multi-parametric MRI (mpMRI).
-The pipeline freezes a volumetric encoder (M3D-CLIP or MedicalNet), feeds modality embeddings to a lightweight survival head, and reports five-fold cross-validated concordance (C-index).
-Training summaries are automatically appended to `results.csv` for easy leaderboard tracking.
+This project predicts biochemical recurrence (BCR) in prostate cancer by integrating pre-operative mpMRI (T2, ADC, HBV) with clinical covariates.
+Each MRI modality is encoded using a frozen 3D backbone (M3D-CLIP or MedicalNet), producing one embedding per sequence.
+These modality embeddings are concatenated with tabular clinical features and passed to a lightweight survival head trained using a pairwise ranking loss.
+Performance is evaluated using five-fold cross-validated C-index, following the official data split.
+All training runs automatically log metrics to W&B and append fold-level results to results.csv to simplify comparison and leaderboard tracking.

 ---